 It can focus on subjects as close as 10cm (which is closer than any other cheap underwater camera we’ve reviewed), and also has a built in macro mode, to make it a breeze getting focus.

 Furthermore, the Tough TG-6 is the only budget underwater camera to feature a 4X optical zoom lens!
 Optical zoom is far superior to digital zoom, because unlike digital, it actually gives more detail.

-The only downside of the Olympus Tough is that it’s waterproof casing must be purchased separately and costs almost as much as the camera itself….however, the combined price of the Tough TG-6 and it’s casing is still pretty affordable.
+The only annoyance of the Olympus Tough is that it’s waterproof casing must be purchased separately and costs around as much as the camera itself….however, the combined price of the Tough TG-6 and it’s casing is still pretty cheap.

 With the waterproof housing, it is waterproof to 45m / 147 ft, but without it’s only waterproof to 15m / 50ft.

 Capable of shooting 4k at 30fps (frame rate of 30 per second) and with a 12 mp sensor for snapping crisp photos, it also features image stabilization and RAW support.